Phaedra Parks Wants The Drama To Stop On ‘RHOA’: Is She Responsible?

 Phaedra Parks has been very busy with her life after learning that her ex-husband had betrayed her and their two sons.
 Phaedra has been working on getting a divorce that would work in her favor and she’s been trying to grow her business as well.
 But it sounds like Parks hasn’t been able to leave the drama behind on The Real Housewives of Atlanta.
 Parks wants to be known as the innocent one and the southern belle on the show, but it sounds like she’s been able to spread some rumors and create some drama that she isn’t taking any responsibility for.

 According to a new Bravo report, Phaedra Parks is now revealing that she’s actually tired of all the drama on the show.
-And in her blog for The Real Housewives of Atlanta, she revealed that she wants to hit the reset button on all the drama, so she can move on from it all.
+And on her blog for The Real Housewives of Atlanta, she revealed that she wants to hit the reset button on all the drama, so she can move on from it all.
 The current drama is all about Porsha Williams hooking up with Kandi Burruss, and Phaedra is partly to blame, as she started a rumor about Kandi being a lesbian.

-Even though Parks is the one who started the rumor, she prides herself on being all about restoration, peace and moving on without the drama.
+Even though Parks is the one who started the rumor, she prides herself on being all about restoration, peace, and moving on without the drama.
 And in her blog for The Real Housewives of Atlanta, Parks points out that she wants her co-stars to focus on what is really important.

 Make up is always a nice enhancer but I take @Dermera it makes my skin smoother and more radiant from the inside out ❤️❤️❤️ #dermera